43 Comments

 Yancey Ward's avatar

-Perhaps Nature can make for this by identifying and lauding the black transgendered housekeeper from whom these men stole the ideas.
+Perhaps Nature can make up for this by identifying and lauding the black transgendered housekeeper from whom these men stole the ideas.

 Expand full comment